leap71/leap71.github.io/coding-for-engineers/5-inheritance.md

 One important thing to always remember is, regardless of what variable you store an object in, when you call a virtual function, the function in the *derived class* is called, not the one that corresponds to the variable's type, which may be a *base type*.

-- Classes can be derived from other classes to form a class hiearchy
+- Classes can be derived from other classes to form a class hierarchy
 - Virtual functions can be overridden in derived classes, changing the functionality
 - Abstract functions *must* be overridden in derived classes, as there is no implementation in the base class
 - A base class that defines an `abstract` function must be marked as `abstract`, as it cannot be instantiated (because its behavior would be undefined, since one or more functions are not implemented)